Social Media Time Alternatives Calculator

 In July 2017 WIRED magazine wrote that notifications take away user's control over their phone.
-In a sense, it’s them that dictate how often you should use your phone and not you who does it.
+In a sense, it’s they who dictate how often you should use your phone, and not you.

-So go to „Settings” and try to disable notifications in as many apps as it is possible.
+Settings and try to disable notifications for as many apps as possible.
 Leave enabled only those that are essential, so probably messaging, phone and e-mail.
 Everything else is just time-wasting.

 Delete needless apps

 Some might still feel the need to check social media every once in a while even with notifications disabled.
 The remedy to that is simple - deleting the apps you feel addicted to.